 The first good luck pretzels weren’t the sweet variety, but more of a soft raised bread pretzel according to their history.
 At the time, the Catholic Church in Europe used these pretzels during Lent as a way the monks would tempt children to learn their prayers correctly.
-When the children repeated the right words, the monks gave the student a good luck pretzel reward.
+When the children repeated the right words, the monks gave the student a pretzel reward.

-The good luck pretzels took another turn when the Turks invaded Austria in the 1500s.
+These pretzels took another turn when the Turks invaded Austria in the 1500s.
 Thanks to the good ears of some monks that were baking in the basement that heard digging trying to access the tunnels beneath, the city was saved from an invasion.

-My good luck pretzels are a light raised sweet dough with eggs, dry milk crystals and canola oil.
+My pretzels are a light raised sweet dough with eggs, dry milk crystals and canola oil.
 Making them is not particularly difficult or time consuming compared to other raised dough.
 You have an initial rising and can punch the dough down for a second one or just immediately shape and bake your two huge pretzels.

 The Good Luck Pretzel Is a Tradition to Usher in Happiness, Health and Prosperity for the New Year

 Once the pretzel bakes, I brush them with some melted butter and frost with a thin confectioners’ sugar icing.
 I also sprinkled them with some colorful jimmies for extra beauty.